dentarg/auth0-blog/_includes/asides/php.markdown

 > **Note:** To learn more about RS256 and JSON Web Key Set, read [Navigating RS256 and JWKS](https://auth0.com/blog/navigating-rs256-and-jwks/).

+### Configure Authenticated Routes

-Then use it to secure endpoints like so:
+Then use it to secure your API endpoints like so:

 ```php
 // Require composer autoloader